IIIF/api/source/api/content-state/0.9/index.md

 * spatial or temporal fragment of a Canvas
 * spatial or temporal point on a Canvas

-The Annotation must contain enough information about de-referenceable resources to show the content in context.
-For example, a Canvas is often not enough information for a viewer to show the intended view; the Manifest the Canvas is part of needs to be declared so that the client can load that Manifest first, and then find the Canvas within it.
+The Annotation _MUST_ contain enough information about de-referenceable resources to show the content in context.
+For example, a Canvas is often not enough information for a viewer to show the intended view; the Manifest that the Canvas is part of needs to be declared so that the client can load that Manifest first, and then find the Canvas within it.

-### 2.2 Form of Annotation
+### 2.2.
+Form of Annotation

-Any Annotation may have one or more [motivations][org-w3c-webanno-motivation], that provide the reason(s) why is was created.
-For example, `bookmarking`.
+Annotations _MAY_ have one or more [motivations][org-w3c-webanno-motivation], that provide the reason(s) why it was created.
+For example, the `bookmarking` motivation is for annotations intended to convey a bookmark to a resource.

-A content state Annotation always has the motivation `contentState`.
+A content state Annotation _MUST_ have the motivation `contentState`.
 This motivation is not defined by either the [W3C Web Annotation Data Model][org-w3c-webanno] or the IIIF Presentation API, and is chosen to avoid potential ambiguity when the target of the content state Annotation is itself an Annotation.
-The content state annotation may also have additional motivations such as `bookmarking`, `identifying` and so on, as defined by the W3C Web Annotation Model, but it is its particular `contentState` motivation that produces the required behavior in compatible software.
+The content state annotation _MAY_ also have additional motivations such as `bookmarking`, `identifying` and so on, but it is its particular `contentState` motivation that would trigger the required behavior in compatible software.

 A content state annotation can be provided in several forms, described in the following sections.

-Publishers _SHOULD_ provide the content state annotation in one of the following forms.
+Publishers _SHOULD_ provide the content state Annotation in one of the following forms.
 A client _SHOULD_ be able to accept and process the content state in all of these forms.

-#### 2.2.1 Full Annotation
+#### 2.2.1.
+Full Annotation

-The content state _MAY_ be supplied as JSON-LD, as a full Annotation with the motivation `contentState`, as in this example:
+The content state _MAY_ be supplied in JSON-LD as a fully formed Annotation compliant with the [W3C Web Annotation Data Model][org-w3c-webanno] with the motivation `contentState`, as in this example:

 ```json
 {